 Before heading off to the store to get yourself kitted out with rope for your camping trip or stocking up your survival gear it’s best to know the inherent qualities of various types of ropes and their uses before parting with your cash.

 Bear in mind that ropes last around five years so it is wise to check the tensile strengths as ropes degrade over time – particularly if they are left outdoors.

 We are going to discuss the different types of ropes one would probably need to keep in a vehicle – particularly when going into off road situations, the ones you should keep in your bug out bag, and even some that are handy around the house.

 Not technically a rope but a strong woven strap commercially finished with stitched in hooks at both ends.
-While you may feel you would not need this yourself – hell you maintain your vehicle in peak condition – always carry one so you can help others out.
+While you may feel you would not need this yourself – because you keep your vehicle in peak condition at all times – always carry one so you can help others out.

 In off road situations it may need to be combined with the next rope you should have – twisted rope to get the required length.
 You never know when crossing rivers how useful this could be if a wheel gets lodged against a stone or the current is stronger than expected or the water deeper than when you tested – you did test right?